smaranjitghose/DeepPixel/deeppixel/face_rec/Face_detection/README.md

 ## Detection of Faces in image

-A script to detect faces in the input image as well as count the number of faces detected and saving output images with faces detected
+A script to detect faces in the input image as well as count the number of faces detected and saving output image with faces detected

 ### Approach